1. Introduction

 • arranging payback of overpayments.

 Corporate appointeeship should be pursued only as a last resort, when it has been established that no family members or friends are able and willing to safely assume this role.
-Where individuals are considering taking on or retaining the appointee role, then Citizens Advice can provide support, including advice on benefit entitlement and help with claims.
-They can visit the Wilson Centre and ask to see a Hull Advice adviser, or they can ring 300300 and make an appointment to see an adviser.
+Where individuals are considering taking on or retaining the appointee role, then Citizens Advice can provide support, including advice on entitlement to benefits and help with claims.

 2. Spending